Linsanity81/High-LevelPuzzle/README.md

 ### Step 4: visualize disassembly steps
 Click the `Next` to visualize how to disassemble the current puzzle.

-### Step 4: save puzzle for fabrication
+### Step 5: save puzzle for fabrication
 Set the `Puzzle Tolerance` greater than 0 to create gaps between pieces.
 Here we suggest to set 0.005.
-Lastly, you can click
+Lastly, you can click `Save Puz` to save the .puz file and .obj files of each piece that can be used for fabrication.